invenia/blog/_posts/JuliaLangFeatures.md

 which takes care of this kind of thing.

-In this demonstration of the simple use of a few ML libraries, first we need some basic functions to deal with our data. for example `get_true_classes` expects an iterator of observations.
+In this demonstration of the simple use of a few ML libraries, first we need some basic functions to deal with our data.
+In particular we want to define `get_true_classes` which as it would naturally be written would expect an iterator of observations.

 ```julia
 using Statistics